 - When taken internally Manuka Honey provides a natural burst of energy to enhance workouts.

 Applying Manuka Honey to cuts and scrapes aids healing and reduces the chance of infection.
 Placing honey on the bandage or wound dressing prevents sticking.

 Manuka Honey has been especially effective at treating burns.
-Hospitals use it in place of Silver Sulfadiazene to aid wound healing and tissue regeneration.
-A study in 2011 showed Manuka Honey to be more effective in treating burn victims than Silver Sulfadiazene cream.
-The results confirmed Manuka Honey dressings made the wounds sterile in less time, enhanced healing, and reduced scarring when compared to Silver Sulfadiazene.
+Hospitals use it in place of Silver Sulfadiazine to aid wound healing and tissue regeneration.
+A study in 2011 showed Manuka Honey to be more effective in treating burn victims than Silver Sulfadiazine cream.
+The results confirmed Manuka Honey dressings made the wounds sterile in less time, enhanced healing, and reduced scarring when compared to Silver Sulfadiazine.

 Try Manuka Honey

 It is clear that Manuka Honey has many health benefits.
 Whether you are an athlete looking to enhance your performance, a model looking to tone and polish your skin, or a mother looking to dress a child’s wound – you can find help and healing with Manuka Honey.

 Fortunately, World of Honey makes it easy to find just the right Manuka Honey!
 They offer genuine Raw Manuka Honey imported from New Zealand in three popular grades.
 There is D’urville Island Manuka harvested by Master Beekeeper Jeff Lukey and lab-certified as MGO 152+.
 Also, New Zealand Honey Company MGO 263+ Manuka from pristine locations around Aotearoa.

 Finally, they offer a Limited Reserve Manuka Honey which is one of the rarest types of honey on earth.
 The Whenua Manuka features an impressive MGO 1200+ rating.
 It makes an ideal gift for a true honey connoisseur who has tried everything.
 Supplies of these jars of honey are limited, so order today!